saharkarimzade/scalaprogfun/README.md

-First you should have sbt and jvm 11
+First you should insall sbt and jvm 11
 (You should change setting in Environment variable).
 Also, You can download and run "coursier"

-This project is based on scala 13 a and java 11
+This project is based on scala 3 and java 11
-## sbt project compiled with Scala 3

 ### Usage